3 ways to raise more with your nonprofit's ask string.

 Use colored buttons on webpages and emails for each gift value on your nonprofit’s ask string.
 Make your middle choice a brighter shade than the other two.
 We see faster than our brains can comprehend.

-So, draw donors’ eyes where you want them to go.
-Their brain, heart, and wallet will follow!
+Draw donors’ eyes where you want them to go.
+Their brain, heart, and donations will follow.

 3. Make it feel real.